Malfeasance in office

-Malfeasance in office is often grounds for a just cause removal of an elected official by statute or recall election.
-Malfeasance in office contrasts with "misfeasance in office", which is the commission of a lawful act, done in an official capacity, that improperly causes harm; and "nonfeasance in office," which is the failure to perform an official duty.
+Malfeasance in office is any unlawful conduct that is often grounds for a just cause removal of an elected official by statute or recall election, or even additionally a crime.
+Malfeasance in office contrasts with "misfeasance in office", which is the commission of a lawful act, done in an official capacity, that improperly causes harm; and "nonfeasance in office", which is the failure to perform an official duty.

 An exact definition of malfeasance in office is difficult: many highly regarded secondary sources (such as books and commentaries) compete over its established elements based on reported cases.
 This confusion has arisen from the courts where no single consensus definition has arisen from the relatively few reported appeal-level cases involving malfeasance in office.

 England and Wales

 Under English law, misconduct in public office is a criminal offence at common law that dates back to the 13th century.

 The offence carries a maximum penalty of life imprisonment.
 It is confined to those who are public office holders, and is committed when the office holder acts (or neglects to act) in a way that constitutes a breach of the duties of that office.
 Case law has established a broad definition of "public office holder" for this purpose that does not depend on the person holding a formal "office" as such, nor on being paid out of the public purse, though a government employee is more likely to be found to fall into the definition.

-The Crown Prosecution Service guidelines on this offence say that the elements of the offence are when:
+The Crown Prosecution Service guidelines on this offence set out the components of the offence as summarised by the Court of Appeal: